 The National Examinations Council (NECO) has officially released the results of the 2025 Senior School Certificate Examination (SSCE) Internal, revealing that 60.26% of candidates achieved five credits and above, including Mathematics and English Language.
-Speaking at a press briefing held at
+Speaking at a press briefing held at NECO’s headquarters in Minna, Niger State, the Registrar and Chief Executive,

 The House of Representatives, on Wednesday, rejected a motion urging members to adopt at least one public school in their localities for the purpose of paying registration fees for students sitting for the West African Examination Council, National Examination Council and Joint Admissions and Matriculation Board examinations in public schools.
 Trouble started when a